-The defense of federal, State of Colorado and city tax controversy matters such as IRS audits and examinations, IRS criminal investigations, IRS tax collection problems, State of Colorado Department of Revenue tax collection and criminal investigation matters, and City of Denver sales and use tax examinations.
+The defense of federal, State of Colorado and city tax controversy matters such as IRS audits and examinations, IRS criminal investigations, IRS tax collection problems, State of Colorado Department of Revenue tax examination and collection matters, plus municipality sales, use and business personal property tax examinations.
 That's what we do.
 All the Time.
-Every Time.

 The big question is: how are these things handled?
 Do you confront the IRS yourself, even if you don't know what they'll ask, what they'll do, or how you'll handle it?
 Do you submit documents?
 Do you talk to the IRS Agents and make representations?
 What if they're being nice to you and promise they'll be fair--can you trust that the Agent's manager is going to think the same way?
 Do you just wait to see what they do to you tomorrow?
 Pay them some money and think you're all done?
 Come to think of it, what does the IRS do next in situations such as yours?